Central Committee of the Liberated Jews

 The first chairman was Zalman Gringberg, succeeded by David Treger (in 1946) after Grinberg's emigration to Palestine and then by Abraham Treger.
 Abraham Treger served as the committee's chairman between 1946 and 1948 and then emigrated with his wife Ida to Haifa, Israel.

 History

 In the American sector, the Jewish community across many Displaced Persons camps organized itself rapidly for purposes of representation and advocacy.
 Working committees were established in each DP camp, and on July 1, 1945, the committees met for a founding session of a federation for Jewish DP camp committees in Feldafing.
+The organization for this meeting was facilitated by US Army Chaplain Abraham Klaunser, as movements between the DP camps were not always possible, as the US armed forces were controlling the movement of survivors.
 The session also included representatives of the Jewish Brigade and the Allied military administration.
 It resulted in the formation of a provisional council and an executive committee chaired by Zalman Grinberg.